PolymathNetwork/polymesh_docs/Polymesh/docs/architecture.md

 Identities are a collection of keys, claims and assets.

 Provides pseudo-anonymous identity and key management.
 All users must act through an on-chain identity when interacting with Polymesh (with the exception of POLY transfers and the registration of new identities).
-Identities will be referenced through DIDs, following the w3c specification.## Asset
+Identities will be referenced through DIDs, following the w3c specification.

+### Governance

+### Confidentiality

+### Compliance

+## Asset

 Allows users to issue, manage and transfer tokenised assets with regulatory compliance enforced on-chain.